-Fred Fleming lives in Abbotsford, B.C. with his wife Wilma.
-Fleming earned his Bachelor of Commerce from UBC and became a C.A. in 1978.
-He has served on various boards throughout the years including, Focus on the Family, Canada and Ravi Zacharias International Ministries.
+Fred Fleming lives in Abbotsford, BC with his wife Wilma.
+Fleming earned his Bachelor of Commerce from UBC and became a CA in 1978.
+He has served on various boards throughout the years including Focus on the Family Canada and Ravi Zacharias International Ministries.

 Bill Francis and his wife, Marilyn, have served as Salvation Army leaders in the USA, UK, and Canada.
-He is currently in active retirement in Orlando, Florida.
+He is currently in active retirement in Orlando, FL.
 Bill earned a BA from Houghton College in 1966, a Master of Divinity degree from Asbury Theological Seminary in 1969, and was awarded a Doctor of Divinity degree (honorus causa) by Houghton College in 2002.
 Bill is the author of three books, The Stones Cry Out (1993), Celebrate the Feasts of the Lord (1997) and Building inline-blocks of Spiritual Leadership (2015) and general editor and contributor to Conversations with the Catholic Church (2014).

 Jim Goertz is the founder and President of G&S Airport Conveyor, a fully integrated, original equipment manufacturer (OEM), providing airport baggage handling solutions specifically for the commercial airline industry.
 He is was a student at the University of Alberta, The Southern Alberta Institute of Technology, and the Northern Alberta Institute of Technology where he studied engineering and completed millwright and refrigeration mechanic apprenticeships.
-Goertz currently resides in Alberta, BC with his wife.
+Goertz currently resides in Calgary, AB, with his wife.

 Lorne Jacobson is a Senior Managing Director and co-founder of TriWest Capital Partners, a private equity fund which has raised more than $1.25 billion of equity capital over its five funds since 1998.
 Lorne is a graduate of TWU and the University of Calgary faculty of law, was previously a partner in a national law firm, and currently serves as a director and officer of a number of public and private companies and charitable organizations.

-Julie Kerr is a TWU alumnae (B.A. psychology, 1989) and Alumni Achievement Award recipient (2014) who also completed a Masters of Science degree in pshychology at Western Washington University (1996).
+Julie Kerr is a TWU alumnae (BA psychology, 1989) and Alumni Achievement Award recipient (2014) who also completed a Masters of Science degree in pshychology at Western Washington University (1996).
 She has worked in the health, social services and not-for profit sectors and currently holds a senior administrative position within Alberta Health Services.
 Julie has served on a variety of boards including Crisis Pregnancy Centres (Vancouver and Prince George, BC), Cedars Christian School (Prince George), homeless serving organizations, churches and primary care networks.
 Julie lives with her husband, Michael, and 3 of their children in Calgary, AB.
 Their oldest daughter is completing her Education degree at TWU.

-Robert G. Kuhn, J.D.
+ROBERT G. KUHN, J.D.